Do All Properties Have A Damp Course?

 - DryBase Liquid Damp Proof Membrane– This membrane is created using a blend of liquid Polymers.
 This, once dry is resistant to liquid, gasses and vapours.

 - Chemical Damp Course Injections – This is a water substance pumped into walls, blocks pores and is also water repellent.

 - Liquid Damp Proof Membrane – This is put down as a liquid directly over the floor, once dry it creates a barrier, locks damp below and is an effective damp proofing solution.

-If you suspect any form of damp problem within your property call our experts now at DH Damp Proofing & Plastering and we will conduct a professional survey followed by a detailed report stating the work required to fix it.
+If you suspect any form of damp problem within your property call our experts now at DH Damp Proofing & Timber and we will conduct a professional survey followed by a detailed report stating the work required to fix it.
 Call now